 Phone and device range

 iD Mobile has a live online chat service running between 9am and 8pm during the week and between 9am and 6pm on weekends and bank holidays.
 Unlike most mobile providers, there is no customer phone line to call, although iD does have an active online community of over 40,000 members where you can ask questions and resolve issues.
 There is also a database of frequently asked questions on the provider’s website which may provide you with a solution.

 Online reviews should always be taken with a healthy dose of scepticism because people tend to report negative experiences more frequently than positive, but iD Mobile currently has a rating of 3.8 out of 5 on TrustPilot, which compares favourably against Three with 1.8 and EE with 2.
 The main complaints about iD tend to be with customer service issues.

 Value for money

-In terms of base cost, iD Mobile is excellent value for money as it has some of the cheapest, most flexible SIM-only plans in the UK.
+In terms of base cost, iD Mobile is excellent value for money as it has some of the cheapest SIM-only plans in the UK.
 Its handset deals may not offer the same level of freedom because of the 24-month minimum term, but the monthly cost compares favourably with the competition.

 But iD Mobile’s ‘no-frills’ attitude does mean its plans are comparatively spartan.
 There’s no loyalty app, streaming offers or free content to sweeten the deal, so when you’re comparing an iD tariff to one from another network it’s important to remember what you might be giving up.

 iD Mobile uses Three’s mobile infrastructure to power its network, so you’ll benefit from all the investment made in recent years.
-Three’s 3G and 4G networks cover 98.5 percent of the UK population and the operator has been rolling out new spectrum over the past few years to spread coverage, especially indoors.
-At the time of writing at the start of 2020, you won't get any 5G signal from iD Mobile, and yet it is selling 5G phones.
-That's likely to change soon, but it's just something to keep in mind if that's a consideration for you.
+Three’s 3G and 4G networks cover 99% of the UK population and the operator has been rolling out extra spectrum over the past few years to spread coverage, especially indoors.

 Three was the last UK operator to launch 4G, but it has made significant strides in the past few years as demonstrated by its performance in independent tests.

-According to the most recent tests from benchmark firm RootMetrics Three ranks number 2 in the UK behind EE for overall performance and second in the reliability, data and text categories.
-It is joint first in the call category, but its speeds trail behind both EE and Vodafone.
+According to the most recent tests from benchmark firm RootMetrics Three ranks third in the UK behind EE and Vodafone for overall performance and third in the reliability, data and speed categories.

 iD Mobile does offer 4G calling if you have a compatible handset.
 4G Calling offers superior call quality, uses less battery life and can make it easier to make and receive calls indoors because 4G networks use low-level, high-range spectrum that can penetrate buildings and walls far more easily.